efixler/scrape/README.md

 ## Usage as a Server
 The server provides a REST API to get resource data one-at-a-time or in bulk.
 The root URL serves up a page that can be used to spot check results for any url.

-`scrape-server` is intended for use in closed environments at medium scale.
-There's no authentication, rate limiting or url sanitization beyond encoding checks.
-Don't deploy this on an open public network.
-Do deploy it as a sidecar, in a firewalled environment, or another environment that won't get unbounded quantities of hits.
+`scrape-server` is robust but does not support any authentication or rate limiting at this time.
+Keep that in mind when deploying.

 ### Installation
 ```